Dick James: Switch to publishing

-Later days
+Later life and death

-James signed Elton John (then known as Reginald Dwight) and his lyricist Bernie Taupin as untried unknowns in 1967 after his son, Stephen, who had been working with his father since 1963, found Dwight using their recording studios late at night without permission.
+James signed Earl Okin in 1965, but as the singer was preoccupied with his studies at university, James sought other artistes.
+He signed Elton John (then known as Reginald Dwight) and his lyricist Bernie Taupin as untried unknowns in 1967 after his son, Stephen, who had been working with his father since 1963, found Dwight using their recording studios late at night without permission.
+(This rumour may actually come from the time when some of Dick James' employees used the studio over the weekend without permission.
+Dick found out and they thought that they would be sacked.
+Instead, Dick demanded to hear what they had recorded, in case anything might be commercial).
 Stephen, who had started the recording studios and opened a record production company called This Productions, formed DJM Records in 1969.

 All of John's releases up to 1976 were issued on the DJM record label.
 The label also carried Jasper Carrott, RAH Band, Danny Kirwan, and John Inman.

-John formed his own Rocket label in 1973, but in 1982 he was involved in a court case with James about royalties.
+John formed his own Rocket label in 1973, and in 1982 was involved in a court case with James about royalties.

 In June 1985, the British music magazine NME reported that John was suing James over the rights to his earlier material – a case which John lost.

-Death

 James died in London of a heart attack on 1 February 1986, at the age of 65.

 Dick James Music was acquired by PolyGram which was, in turn, bought by Universal Music Group.
 The Dick James catalog is currently part of Universal Music Publishing Group.